Air strikes break truce in rebel towns in Syria's northwest: witnesses

 Hundreds of civilians fled, fearing a wider resumption of air strikes in Syria’s last rebel bastion, the witnesses said.

+Mainstream opposition sources said they suspected the strikes were against militant hideouts in parts of territory where Ankara has now established a major military presence since the Russian-backed Syrian army offensive began in earnest earlier this year.

+A Syrian army source told state media that militants attacked two army outposts in the Sahel al-Ghab plain and seized them, but were later repelled.
+It did not refer to any aerial strikes.

-Reporting by Suleiman Al-Khalidi; Editing by Kevin Liffey
+Reporting by Suleiman Al-Khalidi; Editing by Kevin Liffey and Mark Potter